FCO/Red/docs/api/Red/Column.md

 Returns a clone using a different name

+    MyModel.map: { .col1 // "null" }

 ### method defined

 ```perl6
 method defined() returns Mu
 ```

-Do not test definedness, but returns a new Red::AST::IsDefined It's used to test C<IS NULL> on the given column.
-It's also used by any construction that naturally uses .defined, for example: C<MyModel.map: { .col1 // "null" }>
+Do not test definedness, but returns a new Red::AST::IsDefined.
+It's used to test `IS NULL` on the given column.
+It's also used by any construction that naturally uses .defined, for example: